 - Master of Arts in Education, University of San Francisco

 - Life Credential Grades K-8, State of California

 - Slingerland Teacher Training Certificate

-Ms. Barbato and her husband Jon and I have two girls, Madison (3) and Avery (9 months) and an Australian Shepherd, Scout, who keep.
+Ms. Barbato and her husband Jon and I have two girls, Madison and Avery, and an Australian Shepherd, Scout, who keep.
 She loves working at OLMC and seeing students in person!!
 She provides extraordinary support to all our students during this super-challenging time.